um-biological-station/data-mgmt-guide/folders.md

       - **output**: final dataset, final files for publishing/sharing, README for data users, final/compiled metadata file
       - **raw**: raw data collected in the field, pictures of field notes or drawings, files containing data as it is initially recorded (usually Excel or plain text)
       - any files that give guidance for your team or require quick/frequent access can live right in your home folder (i.e. team README, team contact info, quick links)
+*These descriptions can also be found in info.txt files located in the sample folders provided.*

 The goal is for your file organization to speak for itself.
 Choose a folder layout that is clear and appropriate for your project.
 Consult your team, a mentor, or a colleague if you're unsure.